whipson/SPSP2020-solitude-tweets/README.md

 <b>Distinguishing Positive and Negative Aspects of Solitude in Tweets

-Authors: Will E. Hipson, Svetlana Kiritchenko, Saif M. Mohammad, and Robert J. Coplan
+</b>Authors: Will E. Hipson, Svetlana Kiritchenko, Saif M. Mohammad, and Robert J. Coplan

 Presented at SPSP2020 as part of the symposium 'Solitude in the Modern World'.